Posts

 Image

-The Duomo from our apartment roof garden at 5.30am The Italian train system is very good and cheap but especially good if you get a seat, which we managed for the run into Florence.
+Tuscany 5.
+Florence - the jewel in Tuscany's crown The Duomo from our apartment roof garden at 5.30am The Italian train system is very good and cheap but especially good if you get a seat, which we managed for the run into Florence.
 We rolled into town about an hour after leaving Poggibonsi for 8 Euros (£7) each.
 A nice easy stroll across from the station past the famous and wildly spectacular Duomo to our accommodation, or so we thought.
 Florence has an interesting numbering system for houses, many have two very different numbers which don’t necessarily keep step.
 So with a number, road name and description of the house, you’d think it would be simple to find but it took the best part of an hour.
 I was convinced we’d been scammed.
 Fortunately we hadn’t and our top floor apartment with a roof terrace and view to the Duomo (this is the famous dome at the eastern end of the cathedral) was about a hundred yards from the cathedral as the angel flies.
-It was a tremendous location with every necessity close by, e.g. the ge...
+It was a tremendous locati...

 Tuscany 4.
 Siena and Volterra